qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 For each line in the input layer, a given number of points is added to the resulting layer.

-A minimum distance can be specified to avoid point being too close to each other.
+A minimum distance can be specified, to avoid points being too close to each other.

 Parameters
 ..........